3x0dv5/doteur/docs_src/usage.md

         --dark_mode            Wheter to render in dark mode or not -h, --help                 Print help information
-    -i, --include <INCLUDE>    Filter to include only the given tables, accept simple regexs --it                   Starts an interactive dialog to connect to a remote database --legend               Includes hint about the relations type at the bottom of the output file
+    -i, --include <INCLUDE>    Filter to include only the given tables, accept simple regexs --legend               Includes hint about the relations type at the bottom of the output file
-    -o, --output <OUTPUT>      Name of the output file [default: output.dot] --sqlite               Starts an interactive dialog to connect to a remote database --url                  Specificate that the input is an URL (i.e. mysql://usr:password@localhost:3306/database)
-    -V, --version              Print version information
+    -o, --output <OUTPUT>      Name of the output file [default: output.dot] -V, --version              Print version information
     -x, --exclude <EXCLUDE>    Filter to exclude the given tables, accept simple regexs

 Some functionnalities might not appear as they depend on which version this tool has been downloaded or built for.

 ```
 ---